 #2 Thinking you can organize everything at once.

 An organized home isn’t built in a day.
 Getting organized is a process, a lifestyle change that is learned, develops and improves over time with regular practice, much like getting your body fit and toned.
 You may clean and organize a certain area of the house one day, but then it’s back to its cluttered state a week later if you have not kept up the cleaning.
-Instead of doing a big job all at once every six months, get in the habit of cleaning and organizing an area a little at a time and more often.
+Instead of doing a big job all at once every six months (or years), get in the habit of cleaning and organizing an area a little at a time and more often.
 For example: your desk.
 Take 15 minutes at the end of each day to file paperwork and clear it of the days clutter.
-Set your phone alarm for daily reminders or put a big sign above your desk that reads “15 minutes.”
+Set your phone alarm for daily reminders or put a big sign above your desk to remind you.
 Clean and organize one small space 15 minutes daily for 21 days in a row and magic will start to happen.
-Don’t believe me?
-Try it!
+Learn to love the process of organizing as well as look forward to the end goal.

 #4 Allowing toys and kids clothes in the house without setting rules & guidelines.